SomeProgInThere/Sprig/README.md

 # Sprig [![dotnet-build](https://github.com/SomeProgInThere/Rubics/actions/workflows/dotnet.yml/badge.svg)](https://github.com/SomeProgInThere/Rubics/actions/workflows/dotnet.yml)

 ### A Compiler for my own language Sprig made with .NET framework
-## Status
-Currently a work in progress interpreter:

 ### Implemented Features:
 * Variable declatations (mutable and unmutable)
-  * Basic Casting
+* Primivite type-casting
-  * Basic Types like int, bool and string
+* Basic Types like int, float, bool and string
 * Expressions and statements (if-else, while, for, etc.) with scopes
-  * Builtin functions (print, input, rand)
+* User defined and builtin functions like print, input and random
-  * Proper Diagnostics and Errors with line and column numbers
+* Proper Diagnostics and Errors with positions

 ### REPL Features:

 * Pretty printing with rendered colors in REPL
 * Fully editable document-like REPL environment
 * Viewable History in REPL
 * Viewable Parse and binding trees of each statement

 ## Structure
 The Solution has three projects in it:
 * Sprig (Main)
 * Sprig.CLI (Command-line Interface)
 * Sprig.Test (Tests for compiler)

-## Goals
-Learning the fundamentals of making a interpreter (and a *actual* compiler later on)

 ## Build